evertqin/Travel/README.md

 ## Considerations

-1. Bring pants because lots for cathedrals have dress code (No shorts)
+1. Bring pants because lots of cathedrals have dress code (No shorts)